rawdreeg/rodrigue.xyz/content/posts/how-i-lost-and-recovered-3-hours-worth-of-work-using-git.md

 ### Step 3: The answer.

 To answer my last question, apparently many people.
-I kept looking on  stack overflow  then I found this [post](https://stackoverflow.com/questions/59706666/is-there-way-to-recover-files-ignored-via-gitignore-in-the-first-commit) that was not as popular has the other ones I looked, but one thing caught my eyes in the accepted [answer](https://stackoverflow.com/a/59707544/2305403) — another mention of `git  fsck`.
+I kept looking on  stack overflow  then I found this [post](https://stackoverflow.com/questions/59706666/is-there-way-to-recover-files-ignored-via-gitignore-in-the-first-commit) that was not as popular as the other ones I looked, but one thing caught my eyes in the accepted [answer](https://stackoverflow.com/a/59707544/2305403) — another mention of `git  fsck`.
 I read the answer which essentially stated that running the command  ``git  fsck  --lost-found`` moved all unreferenced dangling blob to a directory in .git/lost-found.
 I executed the commands and checked the directory.
 There was a bunch of blobs named by hash  strings,  and I knew that those were my lost files.
 I just had to check them in an editor and rename them.

 ```
 git  fsck  --lost-found